Due to its relatively unexplored and wild nature, the central Pyrenees are home to a wide variety of rare and interesting birds and animals.

 The Brown Bear

 The brown bear is the most talked about animal in the Pyrenees.
-Until the early 20th century there was a healthy population of brown bears in the Pyrenees.
+Until the early 20th century there was a healthy population of brown bears in these rugged mountains.

 However, in the course of that century, the population dwindled until, in 1996, 3 Slovenian brown bears were reintroduced into the Pyrenean mountain forests in an effort to boost the population.